moby/moby/docs/sources/installation/openSUSE.md

 To verify that everything has worked as expected:

-    $ sudo docker run -i -t b1systems/opensuse /bin/bash
+    $ sudo docker run --rm -i -t ubuntu /bin/bash

-This should download and import the `opensuse` image, and then start `bash` in a container.
+This should download and import the `ubuntu` image, and then start `bash` in a container.
 To exit the container type `exit`.

 **Done!**